 Wow!
 42% and 67% gains!
 No wonder it outperformed the ETF!
 So yes, occasionally the mutual fund will perform better, but in this case it wasn’t because the fund manager made excellent trades, it was from the fund holding significantly more high performing stock.

 Lastly, here are my three reasons to actually use mutual funds (yes I’m encouraging you to use them for these reasons):

 - Niche Markets – Sometimes you can only invest in specific market sector via mutual funds (or buying the stocks directly) since no ETF is available for said niche.
 This might change as ETFs continue to grow in popularity.

 - Partial shares – Mutual funds allow you to hold fractional shares as opposed to ETFs where they must be held in whole numbers.
-Thus if you invest with very little money (<$2000) and the share price is high (>$100) then owning a partial share will be a significant part of your investment, and the higher fees will be offset by higher investment gains from a higher investment.
+Thus if you invest with very little money (<$2000) and the share price is high (>$100) then owning a partial share will be a significant part of your investment, and the higher fees will be offset by higher investment gains from a larger investment.

 - Your employer gives you no choice.

 - You are lazy and fine with 40% less money in retirement.

 Lastly-lastly, some mutual fund providers (RBC for example) offer “passive mutual funds” or index funds.
 If you must use mutual funds for whatever reason, ask your provider if they offer index funds.
 They’ll have higher fees than ETFs(normally 0.75% to 1%) but you’ll get the benefits of partial shares and automatic investing and such.